AuCo Solutions

 We almost always worked with teams of two to six people so that there was always someone teaching and someone learning.
 I remember a photo I took by surprise of the maintenance team where all six of them were busy carrying out the procedure on an electrical panel.
 Everyone with tasks, active, collaborative, and important, from the engineer to the electrician, to the manual worker.
 One of them was illiterate, but he also carried out his tasks and became as important as all the others.
 It's wonderful to see such a collaborative team in which everyone is able to make an important contribution to achieving the common goal, thus making everyone feel proud of the result obtained.

 Two Ethiopian engineers from my section were the only non-Italian technicians authorized to be responsible for night maintenance.
-Particularly difficult task because the production is active but you must operate almost alone since most of the technicians slept at night.
+Particularly difficult task because the production is active, but you must operate almost alone since most of the technicians slept at night.

 Great satisfaction for me and for them, but also for Ethiopia which has overcome a seemingly impossible step which until then had only found the skills necessary for this role in the construction site in Italian technicians.